Will-ALVIDI/cppStartingKit/README.md

 The Guide
 =========

-If you are new in C++ and you want to use Sublime Text as a small IDE the **C++ Starting Kit** and this guide are for you.
+This guide is design for people who are really new in C++ programming and want to use Sublime Text as a small IDE.
+If you follow these instructions step by step you will get crucial informations about Sublime Text environment, the **C++ Starting Kit** and a real starting point for C++ developments.

-If you are anyone else you can find tips to customize your Sublime Text environment.
+If you are anyone else you can find tips to customize your Sublime Text environment for C++ or else.

 This guide covers the key points to start using Sublime Text 3 for C++ projects under Windows 7 x64.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.